Astarx1/cluster/README.md

 TODO :
 - Git Workflow
+- Network operations aka different process for messages with different OperationID
 - Data sharing between workers protocole ("data sales")
 	- In link with the file transfer protocole
 	- Need to chose a format to exchange data